CGI-FR/LINO/README.md

 * `--log-json` Set this flag to produce JSON formatted logs goes deeper into logging and structured logging)
 * `color` This flag allows to add color to console logs
 * `--stats <filename | url>` or `-S <filename | url>` This flag either outputs run statistics to the specified file or send them to specified url (has to start with `http` or `https`).
-* `--statsTemplate <filename>` This flag will have PIMO use the file as a template to generate statistics.
+* `--statsTemplate <filename>` This flag will have LINO use the file as a template to generate statistics.
 Please use go templating format to include statistics.
 To include them you have to specify them as `{{ .Stats }}`.

 ## Create a new LINO project